-GALSTER, Joshua C., Earth & Environmental Studies, Montclair State University, 1 Normal Ave, Mallory Hall, Montclair, NJ 07043 and ASAOLU, Omoniyi, Earth & Environmental Studies, Montclair State University, 1 Normal Ave, Montclair State, EAES Dept, Montclair, NJ 07043, email@example.com
+GALSTER, Joshua C., Earth & Environmental Studies, Montclair State University, 1 Normal Ave, Center for Environmental and Life Sciences, Montclair, NJ 07043 and ASAOLU, Omoniyi, Earth & Environmental Studies, Montclair State University, 1 Normal Ave, Montclair State, EAES Dept, Montclair, NJ 07043, email@example.com

 The human influences on river systems are numerous and significant.
 The influences may be so severe that the river system is effectively eliminated from the landscape.
 Rivers have disappeared as they have been buried and the water routed through culverts and underground drainage systems to accommodate urban development.
 Public health concerns, improved sanitation, flood control, and the desire to increase buildable land are among the reasons that rivers were buried and removed from the landscape.
 However, with the spread of green infrastructure and sustainable redevelopment, renewed efforts are being made to open up these streams with the aim to incorporate them back into the essential infrastructure of the community.
 One of the methods to restore buried streams to a more natural state is the process of daylighting.
 Daylighting projects deliberately expose some or all of a previously covered river channel and liberates waterways that were buried in culverts or pipes, covered by impervious surfaces, routed into underground stormwater drainages, or otherwise removed from view.
 Daylighting reintegrates the river back into the urban environment, restoring biologic habitat, improving aesthetics, improving water quality with improved riparian buffers, increasing property values, and reducing urban heat island effects through increased evapotranspiration.